Important Information for Plungers:

 A challenge coin is a uniquely designed coin that represents an organization or occasion.
 Being given a challenge coin represents comrade or unity and proves membership of a certain group, as well as honouring the actions of those who receive them.

-For bulk orders please contact NSLETR Provincial Director S/SGT Kim Robinson robinsk1971@gmail.com
+For bulk orders please contact NSLETR Provincial Director Inspector Kim Robinson nsletr@doitallevents.com